 A differentiating factor between gym-based and studio yoga practices is the spirituality aspect.
 It all comes down to your expectations: do you want to get physically fit or want to harmonize your mind and body connection?

 With years of practice, I still feel like I’m only scratching the surface.
 To understand the practice on a deeper level, I’ve brought a dear friend of mine and true yogi, Kristina, on board.

 Kristina: Everything happened organically.
 I intuitively felt that yoga was exactly what I needed at that point in my life.
 It didn’t take long until I signed up for my first class.

-Ever since then I’ve been hooked.
-For years, I was into horseback riding but once I lost my beloved horse, I realized it was time to redirect my thoughts and energy into a new activity.
+Ever since then, I’ve been hooked.
+For years, I was into horseback riding, but once I lost my beloved horse, I realized it was time to redirect my thoughts and energy into a new activity.

 VP: How has the practice influenced your life?

 Kristina: Initially, I was very excited about physical changes such as increased flexibility, stamina, and having a more toned body.
-But as I started practising regularly, I began noticing my emotional and spiritual changes.
+But as I started practicing regularly, I began noticing my emotional and spiritual changes.

 I started doing yoga when my son was one year old.
 After childbirth, I experienced postpartum depression that continued throughout the year.
 Once I started yoga, I was challenged in many ways.
 I encountered myself face-to-face and had to decide who I wanted to be now and in the future.
 The practice brought up fundamental questions such as how I identify myself and what kind of life I want.

 These challenges turned out to be a blessing in disguise as they opened the door for me to live a more conscious life.
 A life with a completely different understanding of myself and my environment.
-This resulted in a harmonious connection with myself, my family and the world.
+This resulted in a harmonious connection with myself, my family, and the world.